usmn001/asw_code_challenge/README.md

 AAC-Clydespace Avionics : LIS3MDL I2C Driver

 1 - Introduction
 Sensor driver for LIS3MDL sensor written in C programming language.
 This repository contains the sensor driver files (.h and .c) to be included, or linked directly as a git submodule, in your project.
-The driver is MISRA compliant.
+The driver is DO1786D compliant and supports c99,c11,c14,c17 standards while the comiler used is
+GNU GCC , more information about the compiler can be found here https://gcc.gnu.org/

 In order to clone the driver from ssh git link use the command : git clone git@github.com:usmn001/asw_code_challenge.git